 Events that are private.
-Events that are closed to a specific adult professional group (e.g. teachers, scientists, science communicators) or are held overseas will only be promoted if they support the goal of the strategic plan.
+Events that are closed to a specific adult professional group (e.g. teachers, scientists, science communicators) will only be promoted if they support the goal of the strategic plan.

 Events that are run purely for commercial interests (e.g. brand launch for a tech company).